Leonard Tose: Marriages and family

-During his tenure as Eagles owner, Tose was instrumental in helping establish the first Ronald McDonald House.
-Together with General Manager Jim Murray and Eagles player Fred Hill (whose daughter had leukemia), Dr. Audrey Evans and McDonald's regional manager Ed Rensi, a house was established for families to stay when their children received treatment for pediatric cancers.
+During his tenure as owner of the Philadelphia Eagles, Tose was instrumental in helping establish the first Ronald McDonald House.
+Together with general manager Jim Murray and Eagles player Fred Hill, whose daughter had leukemia, Dr. Audrey Evans, and McDonald's regional manager Ed Rensi, a house was established for families to stay when their children received treatment for pediatric cancers.
 The house was financed by proceeds from sales of Shamrock Shakes throughout the Philadelphia area.

+Death

+Tose died in his sleep in the hospice wing of St. Agnes Medical Center in Philadelphia on April 15, 2003.
+He was 88.
+No cause of death was released.
+An obituary by Dan Dunkin captured his life, "To put Leonard Tose's life in football terms, he threw on every down."